ABBush2001/CS3773_001-Final-Project/README.md

 - **Database Management/Development**: Kara Gustavus and Fernando Ramirez

 ### Current Tasks ###
-- Create the Login/Register Screen
-- Create the Login/Register functionality
-- Create the Recover account screen
+- Finish the checkout screen and functionality
-- Create the Recover account functionality
+- Create admin screens and functionality
 ### Known Issues ###
 - Currently no issues to report.